JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-12/devops-best-practices-a-example-with-azure-devops/index.md

 ## Which Best Practices

-To guarantee consitent behavior on the development environments (your PC, mine, a VDI, production, etc.), the validation environments (e.g. the VM where Azure DevOps runs its agent to execute the unit tests, which is the present use case of this article) or in the deployment environments (e.g. QA, Production), we need a consistent baseline.
+To guarantee consistent behavior on the development environments (your PC, mine, a VDI, etc.), the validation environments (e.g. the VM where Azure DevOps runs its agent to execute the unit tests, which is the present use case of this article) or in the deployment environments (e.g. QA, Production), we need a consistent baseline.

 So first, in the problematic steps above, the *PR Validation* pipeline and the *Build Image For Deployment* pipeline used a different python version and would generate headaches, especially in tests.